A Recent Study Reveals Alarming Increase in Older Workers on Zero-Hour Contracts

 If you are working a zero hours contract, however, evidence of that guaranteed income is going to be difficult to furnish since both the hours you work and therefore the income you receive is going to fluctuate and dry up altogether once the contract finishes and until you can renew it or find alternative employment.
-In a word, mortgage lenders will regard you as higher risk.
+In a word, mortgage lenders will regard you as a higher risk.

 But not all lenders are the same and some have different attitudes to others.
-Some might regard certain types of temporary contract more favourably than others.
-Many IT professionals and even doctors, for example, work zero hours contracts, with no guarantee of regular hours.
+Some might regard certain types of temporary contracts more favourably than others.
+Many IT professionals and even doctors, for example, work zero hours contracts with no guarantee of regular hours.
 Instead, they work when needed.
 Even though this may result in periods of sporadic employment, they retain a profession in which they are able to work on a more or less continuous basis.

 This contrasts with someone who might be working a zero hours contract for a retailer who needs extra staff to cover a busy festive season, for example – and in that case, your chances of obtaining a mortgage are much slimmer because your employment is likely to last only a few weeks or months.

-Once again, however, it is worth bearing in mind that all mortgage lenders are different, and all are going to treat applications on a case by case basis, taking into account a whole host of factors, including the type and nature of employment you have.
+Once again, however, it is worth bearing in mind that all mortgage lenders are different, and all are going to treat applications on a case-by-case basis, taking into account a whole host of factors, including the type and nature of employment you have.

 If you work as a contractor, for example, you might have the benefit of formal contracts showing how much you are going to be earning and for how long.
 In that case, evidence of those contracts may take the place of supplying several years’ worth of audited accounts in support of your mortgage application.